McCrary Park – Asheboro ZooKeepers

 Neighborhood 2

 McCrary Park is in a residential area just off US Route 220 and Interstates 73 and 74.
 There is next to nothing within walking distance – or even a short drive – of the field.
-Most of the so-called action is off US 64, near the NC Zoo.
-This is all nearly five miles from the park, however.
+Most of the action is off US 64, near the North Carolina Zoo, but that is more than five miles from the stadium.
+The Flying Pig and Black Powder Smokehouse are a little closer, near Fayetteville Street, as are several other businesses, but these are still several miles away.

 Fans 3